ibm-cloud-docs/account/catalog-suspend-version.md

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Catalogs** > **Private catalogs**.
 1. Select the private catalog where your product is located.
 1. Select your product.
-1. Select the version you want to suspend.
+1. Select the version that you want to suspend.

    If your software has only one shared version, and you suspend that version, the entire product is suspended.
    {: note}